Skip to content

 Service-Level

-One of the easiest ways to manage access to different apps is by implementing checks within the HTTP handler.
-This approach allows the developer to restrict access to individual apps based on the APP_START parameter, directly in the ICF service handler class.
+An easy way to manage access to different apps: add checks in the HTTP handler.
+This approach restricts access to individual apps based on the APP_START parameter, directly in the ICF service handler class.

 Example: Restricting Access Based on URL Parameters

-In this example, we use the ICF handler class to control which apps can be accessed based on the APP_START parameter in the HTTP request.
-If an unauthorized app is requested, access is denied.
+In this example, we use the ICF handler class to control which apps users can access, based on the APP_START parameter in the HTTP request.
+The get_header_field( 'APP_START' ) method reads the URL query parameter that names the abap2UI5 app class to launch.
+If the user requests an unauthorized app, the handler refuses access.

 CLASS z2ui5_cl_launchpad_handler DEFINITION PUBLIC.